Badges found in this pathway will help you connect with students and families for both synchronous and asynchronous distance/remote learning.

-EdPuzzle is a free assessment-centered tool that allows teachers and students to create interactive online videos by embedding either open-ended or multiple-choice questions, audio notes, audio tracks, or comments on a video.
-Edpuzzle interactive videos can be made with videos from a number of websites, including YouTube, TED, Vimeo, and National Geographic.
+EdPuzzle is a free assessment-centered tool that allows teachers and students to create interactive online videos by embedding either open-ended or multiple-choice questions, voice over comments, or notes on a video.
+Edpuzzle videos can be made with videos from a number of websites, including YouTube, TED, Vimeo, and National Geographic.

 Whiteboard.fi is a digital whiteboard for teachers and classes.
 Students only need a class code to join (no account set up required)!
 This is essentially the same thing as using whiteboards in the classroom - but now you can do it virtually!